 Using the Outwell Reddick 4A

 The Reddick has a traditional family tent layout.
-There are two double bedrooms at the back of the tent, a living space, and a big front door.
+Two double bedrooms are at the back of the tent, a living space, and a big front door.

 The large windows gave plenty of light inside the tent, and all come with blinds, which you can simply roll up.